Polycademy/PolyAuth/README.md

 - Authentication Strategy Interface Server Side Implementation - Can be used for HTTP Basic, Cookie, OAuth 1 & 2 Consumer Access Delegation, OAuth 2 Provider, and OpenID.
 (HTTP Digest is not supported due to its crytographic constraints)
 - Unit tested with Continuous Integration at Travis so you can trust that it works!
 - Optional caching library involving APC or Filesystem.
 It's also extendable with the caching interface.
+- Supports storage adapters for Database Independent Functionality

 To Do
 ------

 - Add OAuth consumption, OpenID consumption, Hawk and Oz authentication strategies
 - SQL Migration
-- Storage Interface for Database Independent Functionality, will need to abstract PHPRBAC
 - Add OAuth2 provision

 Install with Composer